tjayada/iANNwTF_Project/meetings/README.md

-This folder contains the notes from our meetings.
+This folder contains the notes from our meetings in chronological order.